Hawking-type singularity theorems for worldvolume energy inequalities: Introduction

 The consequence of the classical singularity theorems is the existence of an incomplete causal geodesic.
 If one could simply extend the spacetime to a complete one this would in some sense signify that the incompleteness were not physically reasonable as there would be another better suited spacetime to model the situation.
 Of course, the singularity theorems also imply that one cannot accomplish this with a $C^2$-Lorentzian metric without violating either the energy or causality condition.

-Therefore the question arises whether one could instead resolve this issue by extending with a lower regularity Lorentzian metric, i.e.\ given a $C^2$-spacetime satisfying the assumptions of the singularity theorems, could there be a low regularity extension of it, satisfying appropriate generalizations of the assumptions but which does not predict a singularity.
+Therefore the question arises whether one could instead resolve this issue by extending with a lower regularity Lorentzian metric, i.e.\ given a $C^2$-spacetime satisfying the assumptions of the singularity theorems, could there be a (timelike and/or null geodesically) complete low regularity extension of it, satisfying appropriate generalizations of the assumptions?
 In other words could the singularity predicted by the smooth theorems merely be due to a drop in regularity (which could be akin to a jump or delta distribution in the curvature)?

 This question is essentially equivalent to whether singularity theorems continue to hold for lower regularity metrics which was already raised and extensively discussed in \cite[Sec.~8.4]{hawking1973large}.
 Nevertheless it has only recently become rigorously tractable mathematically (cf.~\cite{kunzinger2015hawking, kunzinger2015penrose, graf2018hawking, graf2020singularity, schinnerl2021note, kunzinger2022hawking}) and trying to resolve it fully continues to be an active pursuit of major physical importance because a plethora of physical models involve spacetime metrics which are not $C^2$ (e.g., the Oppenheimer–-Snyder model of a collapsing star, matched spacetimes, gravitational shock waves, thin mass shells, \dots).
 For a recent comprehensive review of this research area see \cite{steinbauer2022singularity}.